wp-plugins/eg-attachments/readme.txt

 == Frequently Asked Questions ==

+= During post edition, how can I see the list of attachments that will be displayed? = In the menu **Settings / EG-Attachments**, in the chapter *Administration interface*, you can choose to show or hide, a metabox that displays attachments of the post being edited.

 = Could I have some examples of the usage of `orderby` shortcode option? =

 * **orderby="mime DESC"** to sort by mime type descending,